 - Select Production in the Domain Mode field. - Select the Oracle HotSpot JDK in the JDK field.
-JDK Version 1.7.0\15 or above is mandatory.
+JDK Version 1.8.0\40 or higher is required.

 Tip: More information about the options on this screen can be found in Domain Mode and JDK in Creating WebLogic Domains Using the Configuration Wizard.